o9812/Wikileaks-Stock-Market/README.md

 python RanFrst_regres_final.py 10 ./data_country/ country_10 -country
 ```
 Here, the pararmeters:
--- `10`: the number of estimators in random forest model
+- `10`: the number of estimators in random forest model
--- `./data_country/`: input data path, supposed data is stored under `./data_country/`
+- `./data_country/`: input data path, supposed data is stored under `./data_country/`
--- `country_10`: output data path, it would automaticall create a directory called `./output_country_10/`
+- `country_10`: output data path, it would automaticall create a directory called `./output_country_10/`
--- `-country`: let the model know it is searching what kind of data (country level or year)
+- `-country`: let the model know it is searching what kind of data (country level or year)

 - Year by Year
 ```
 python RanFrst_regres_final.py 10 ./data_year/ year_10 -year
 ```
+- `10`: the number of estimators in random forest model
+- `./data_year/`: input data path, supposed data is stored under `./data_country/`
+- `year_10`: output data path, it would automaticall create a directory called `./output_country_10/`
+- `-year`: let the model know it is searching what kind of data (country level or year)